grafana/agent/docs/sources/flow/reference/components/prometheus.operator.servicemonitors.md

 When a node joins or leaves the cluster, every peer recalculates ownership and continues scraping with the new target set.
-This performs better than hashmod sharding where _all_ nodes have to be re-distributed, as only 1/N of the targets ownership is transferred, but is eventually consistent (rather than fully consistent like hashmod sharding is).
+This performs better than hashmod sharding where _all_ nodes have to be re-distributed, as only 1/N of the target's ownership is transferred, but is eventually consistent (rather than fully consistent like hashmod sharding is).

-If the agent is _not_ running in clustered mode, then the block is a no-op and `prometheus.operator.servicemonitors` scrapes every target it receives in its arguments.
+If the agent is _not_ running in clustered mode, then the block is a no-op, and `prometheus.operator.servicemonitors` scrapes every target it receives in its arguments.

 [clustered mode]: {{< relref "../cli/run.md#clustered-mode-experimental" >}}